TAIGA -- an advanced hybrid detector complex for astroparticle physics and high energy gamma-ray astronomy: Gamma-ray astronomy

 \subsubsection{Stereoscopic approach for large distances between the IACTs for E \textgreater 10 TeV}

 When the energy of EAS is higher than 10 TeV, EAS may be detected by two or more telescopes.
-It becomes possible to use a stereoscopic approach for selection events from gamma-ray.
+It becomes possible to use a stereoscopic approach for selecting events from gamma-ray.
 This approach has shown its effectiveness in modern gamma-ray observatories (MAGIC, H.E.S.S., VERITAS) with a distance between telescopes up to 100 m.
-The stereoscopic approach will also be used in CTA, small telescopes will be located at a distance of 250 m.
+The stereoscopic approach is also planned to use in CTA.
+In this experiment small telescopes will be located at a distance of 250 m.
 An example of the image of the EAS detected by our three telescopes is shown in Fig. 1.
-When detecting an event with two telescopes, the reconstruction accuracy of the EAS core position is better than 20m.
-For 68\% of events from gamma-ray, the reconstructed arrival direction of EAS differs from the direction to the source by an angle which is less than 0.25 degrees.
+When detecting an event with two telescopes, the reconstruction accuracy of the EAS core position is better than 20 m.
+For 68\% of events from gamma-rays, the reconstructed arrival direction of EAS differs from the direction to the source by an angle which is less than 0.25 degrees.
 The accuracy of energy recovery is about 10\%.
-The effective area of registration of events from gamma quanta, after applying the selection criteria, is 2.5 105 m$^2$ at energy above 40 TeV, which is 2 times more than that of three telescopes in the stand-alone mode.
+The effective area of registration of events from gamma quanta, after applying the selection criteria, is $5\cdot10^5$ m$^2$ at energy above 40 TeV, which is 2 times larger than that of three telescopes in the stand-alone mode.